syncfusion-content/ej2-react-docs/ej2-react/rich-text-editor/image.md

 ---
 layout: post
-title: Image in React Rich text editor component | Syncfusion
+title: Image in React Rich Text Editor Component | Syncfusion
-description: Learn here all about Image in Syncfusion React Rich text editor component of Syncfusion Essential JS 2 and more.
+description: Learn here all about image in Syncfusion Essential React Rich Text Editor component, it's elements and more.
 control: Image
 platform: ej2-react
 documentation: ug
 domainurl: ##DomainURL##
 ---

-# Image in React Rich text editor component
+# Image in React Rich Text Editor Component

 Rich Text Editor allows to insert images from online sources as well as local computer where you want to insert the image in your content.
 For inserting the image to the Rich Text Editor, the following list of options have been provided in the [insertImageSettings](/rich-text-editor/api-imageSettingsModel.html).